 - Use and understand dental anatomy and oral nomenclature.

 - Describe the attachment mechanism of teeth to jaws and the major periodontal structures.

-This information is made available under the Creative Commons license.
+This is an open-access article distributed under the terms of the Creative Commons Attribution-NonCommercial-No Derivatives license.